Benny-Tang/aegis_df2/CONTRIBUTING.md

 pip install -r requirements.txt pip install -r requirements-dev.txt cp .env.example .env   # then fill in GROQ_API_KEY
+This repo standardizes on Python 3.12; the lockfile (requirements-lock.txt) must be regenerated with pip-compile --generate-hashes under Python 3.12.
 ```

 ## Running the app